thejunto/design/junto.md

   - Use concrete nouns.
   - Make one clause sentences.
   - Don't be self-referential.
-  - No clichés.
+  - Avoid clichés.
-  - No nominalization.
+  - Avoid nominalization.
-  - No passive voice.
+  - Avoid passive voice.
-  - No gerunds.
+  - Avoid gerunds.

 1. **Sans Serif Typefaces**
    Avoid distracting the reader with cumbersome typefaces.
-Some recurrent examples are:
+These are some of our recurrent typefaces:

 GT Walsheim